News & Research

 What to Expect at Your First Psychiatric Appointment

-A good first appointment lasts 60–90 minutes, covers your full history, and ends with a plan.
+A good first appointment lasts 60 to 90 minutes, covers your full history, and ends with a plan.
 A bad one lasts 15 and ends with a script.

 Psychiatric AssessmentSeeking Help for the First Time